KiddLab/random-sample-by-ppm/README.md

 By default, randomly choses a genomic strand.
 Also includes scripts for calculating a PPM based on observed motifs.

-Assumes that motifs and PPM correspond to endonuclease cleave sites reported as in Gilbert et al. 2005  (http://www.ncbi.nlm.nih.gov/pubmed/16107723).
+Assumes that motifs and PPM correspond to endonuclease cleavage sites reported as in Gilbert et al. 2005  (http://www.ncbi.nlm.nih.gov/pubmed/16107723).

 ## Usage ##